 This post was written in 2015, so some information may be out-of-date.
 Please be sure to check their website for the latest details.
-For the 2016 holiday season, they will open on November 25, 2016.

 I know many of you are getting ready to start a day of cooking or traveling or just enjoying spending time with family.
 No matter what you are doing, Shawna and I want to wish all of you a very Happy Thanksgiving!